Quesnel River Rush

 The Quesnel River Rush are a Junior 'A' ice hockey team based in Quesnel, British Columbia, Canada.
-They are members of the Doug Birks Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
+They are set to compete in the Interior Division in the British Columbia Hockey Conference (BCHC) beginning in the 2026–27 season after playing in the Kootenay International Junior Hockey League (KIJHL).
 The team plays its home games at the 1,300-seat West Fraser Centre.
 Before moving to Quesnel in 2024, the team was based in Armstrong, British Columbia and was known as the North Okanagan Knights.

 History

 The Knights joined the KIJHL in 2009, but finished dead-last in the Okanagan Division with a record of 11–35–0–4, missing the playoffs.
 In 2010–11, the Knights joined the new Doug Birks Division, but finished last again, losing 4-1 in the first round of the playoffs to Revelstoke.
 For 2011–12, the Knights improved to third place in the Doug Birks Division, with a record of 35–16–0–1, before losing to Kamloops in the first round of the playoffs.
 The following year the Knights won the Doug Birks Division for the first time, and reached the league championship series, losing in six games to Castlegar.
 For 2013–14, the Knights were moved to the Okanagan Division, following the relocation of the Okanagan Division's Penticton Lakers to 100 Mile House.
 They finished fourth in their new division, but defeated the division champions Summerland Steam in seven games in the first round, before losing to Osoyoos.
 In 2014–15, the Knights struggled immensely, finishing with a record of 6–41–1–4, and failed to make the playoffs.
 The following year, the Knights compiled a 14-30-3-0-5 record, finishing fourth in the Okanagan Division.
 They lost, 0–4, to Osoyoos in the first round.

 The North Okanagan Knights relocated to Quesnel, British Columbia, Canada in April 2024.

+On April 20, 2026, the River Rush were named as one of 22 teams joining the BCHC, leaving the KIJHL with the remaining 12 teams.